mahdimehrabi/g-interview/Readme.md

+# Thanks for considering me in your job applicant interviews. 🤍🙏

 # Destinations Services
-I implemented two different destination services for logging and saving messages.
+I implemented two different destination services for logging and saving messages. <br>
 ### Destination 1 (without database, using file)
 First destination have responsibility of counting messages and calculating total size of data received we used a file for storing counters for recovering data in case of shutting down the service,